mia-platform/documentation/docs/tutorial/rest_api/quick_rest_api.md

 **Mia-Platform Console offers a system to create CRUD collections that can be connected to publicly exposed endpoints**, through an authentication and authorization system like [RBAC](../../development_suite/api-console/api-design/rbac).

 ## What We’ll Build
-In this tutorial we'll create and expose an CRUD collection, specifically, we'll:
+In this tutorial we will create and expose a CRUD collection.
+More specifically, we will:
  * **create an CRUD** collection;
  * **insert fields** of different formats;
  * **expose the CRUD** collection using an endpoint;